 If you are selling goods or products online and some of your customers are located in Oklahoma, you need to be aware of the state’s Internet sales tax rules.
 Collection of sales tax on Internet sales has been a matter of ongoing debate both within individual states and at the federal level.
 A proposed federal law, discussed below, would affect all state Internet sales tax laws so be sure to check for updates in this area.

 The General Rule: Physical Presence in the State

-For basic guidance on how physical presence is defined specifically under Oklahoma law, consult Section 1352(13) of Title 68 of the Oklahoma Statutes (O.S.), which defines the phrase “maintaining a place of business in this state.”
-(All of Title 68 of the Oklahoma Statutes, which covers revenue and taxation laws generally, is available for download as a single text document, nearly 550,000 words in length, from a link on an Oklahoma State Legislature webpage.
+For basic guidance on how physical presence is defined under Oklahoma law, consult Section 1352(13) of Title 68 of the Oklahoma Statutes (O.S.), which defines the phrase “maintaining a place of business in this state.”
+(All of Title 68 of the Oklahoma Statutes, which covers revenue and taxation laws, is available from a link on an Oklahoma State Legislature webpage.
 Individual sections of Title 68 are not readily available online.)
 The definition includes maintaining a place of business directly or by a subsidiary.
 Also, additional guidance is available from Section 710:65-1-8 of the Oklahoma Administrative Code (OAC).
-(Title 65 of the OAC, which covers Oklahoma’s sales and use tax, is available for download from the Oklahoma Tax Commission (OTC) as a single, 238-page PDF file.)
+(Title 65 of the OAC, which covers Oklahoma’s sales and use tax, is available for download from the Oklahoma Tax Commission (OTC) as a single, 233-page PDF file.)

 Example 1: You are operating solely out of a warehouse in Arlington, Virginia and make a sale to a customer in Enid, Oklahoma—a state where your business has no physical presence: You are not required to collect sales tax from the Enid customer.